 The standard font is 12pt Times New Roman.
 Exceptions to this could be if you have used a different font for literary devices such as text messages, newspaper articles or diary entries.

 Highlight the relevant text and use the dropdown menus in your toolbar for fonts.
 If you can’t find it, go to Format > Font and a new window will appear giving you options.

 The standard is double spaced with a paragraph indent.
 Everything should be spaced this way, including newspaper articles etc for literary devices mentioned above.

-Select the text and go to Format > Paragraph.
+Select the text (could be the whole document) and go to Format > Paragraph.
 Select the following:

 Alignment – Left.